Suspiria: Plot

 Sara tells Suzy that she was the one on the intercom who refused her entry the night Pat was murdered.
 She reveals that Pat was behaving strangely before her death and promises to show Suzy the notes that she left behind.
 Sara finds that Pat's notes are missing and is forced to flee when an unseen assailant enters the room.
 They pursue her through the school before cornering her in the attic.
 She escapes through a small window but falls into a pit of razor wire, entangling her before her pursuer kills her by slashing her throat.

 The next morning, Tanner tells Suzy that Sara has fled the school.
 Suspicious, Suzy contacts Sara's friend and former psychiatrist, Frank Mandel.
 He reveals that the school was established in 1895 by Greek émigrée Helena Markos, who was allegedly a witch.
 Suzy also consults with Professor Milius, a professor of the occult.
 He reveals that a coven of witches draws its strength and power from its leader, and without a leader, the coven will perish.

 Suzy returns to the school to find that everyone has left to attend the Bolshoi Ballet.
 Recalling a conversation with Sara about footsteps, she follows the sound of them carefully, leading her to Madame Blanc's office.
 Remembering that Pat uttered the words "secret" and "iris" the night that she was killed, Suzy discovers a hidden door that opens by turning a blue iris on a mural in Blanc's office.
 Suzy enters the corridor and finds the academy's instructors, led by Madame Blanc, plotting her demise in the form of a human sacrifice.
 Albert alerts Pavlos to Suzy's presence.
 Suzy hides in an alcove, where she finds Sara's disfigured corpse.

 Pursued by Pavlos, Suzy retreats to Helena Markos's bedroom.
 Suzy finds Markos sleeping, recognizing her as the headmistress by her labored breathing.
 She accidentally wakes her by breaking a decorative peacock.
 Markos renders herself invisible and taunts Suzy before reanimating Sara's mutilated corpse to murder her.
 When flashes of lightning inadvertently reveal Markos's silhouette, Suzy impales her through the neck with one of the peacock's broken glass quills.
 Markos's death causes Sara's corpse to vanish.

 Suzy flees as the school academy starts to explode.
 Tanner, Pavlos, and the rest of the coven perish without the power of Markos to sustain them.
 Suzy escapes into the rainy night as the school is consumed by fire.

 Cast

 Director Dario Argento provides the narration in the original Italian version.
-In the English version, the narration is provided by William Kiehl.
+In the English version, the narration is provided by Craig Hill.